 Doctor of Philosophy (PhD) in Design and Planning (University of Colorado), Master of Science (MS) in Landscape Architecture (University of Wisconsin, Madison)

-- innovative intergenerational park design to encourage physical activity and social interaction;
+- Intergenerational park design for physical activity and social interaction;

-- the use of public art in public parks;
+- Artful placemaking – using public art in public space; and

-Deb is currently a Senior Lecturer in Landscape Architecture and the Higher Degree Research Training Coordinator for the School of Design and the QUT Design Lab in the Creative Industries Faculty.
+Deb is currently an Associate Professor in Landscape Architecture and the Spatial Discipline Leader (Architecture, Landscape Architecture, and Interior Architecture study areas) for the School of Design.
+She is also a researcher with the QUT Design Lab and the Centre for the Environment.
 She is the lead investigator on an ARC Linkage Project titled Intergenerational Park Design for Active and Engaged Communities.
-The trans-disciplinary project will lead to a better understanding of how parks and open space impact physical activity levels for intergenerational populations.
+The trans-disciplinary project will be completed in 2021 and will lead to a better understanding of how parks and open space impact physical activity levels for intergenerational populations.

 - CreAtive Social Entrepreneurship for Women